SIMPLE STAIN

 BACTERIA ALBUM

-Unstained bacteria are nearly transparent.
+Unstained bacteria are colorless.
 To see them with the microscope we often use chemical compounds called stains.
-Staining bacteria improves the ability to see small, colorless bacteria.
+Staining improves the ability to see small, colorless bacteria.
 To understand how staining works, it will be helpful to know a little about the physical and chemical nature of stains.
 Stains are generally salts in which one of the ions is colored.
 A salt is a compound composed of a positively charged ion and a negatively charged ion.
 For example, the stain methylene blue is the salt methylene blue chloride which will dissociate in water into a positively charged methylene blue ion which is blue in color and a negatively charged chloride ion which is colorless.

 Stains may be divided into two groups: basic and acidic.
 If the color portion of the stain resides in the positive ion, it is called a basic stain.
 Some examples of basic stains include methylene blue, crystal violet, and safranin.
 If the color portion of the stain is in the negative ion, it is called an acidic stain.
 Some examples of acidic stains include nigrosin, congo red and eosin.